 “Diabetes is never managed alone, especially in pediatrics,” said Ashley Butler, PhD, associate professor of pediatric psychology at Texas Children’s Hospital.
-Currently providing counseling to children and their families, as well as leading ongoing research around diabetes wellness, Dr. Butler has seen that the more a family works together, easier diabetes management becomes.
+Currently providing counseling to children and their families, as well as leading ongoing research around diabetes wellness, Dr. Butler has seen that the more a family works together, the easier diabetes management becomes.

-“If everyone takes it on and makes changes, which are often a healthy changes for the entire family, that is when I see the most success, because the child with diabetes doesn’t feel like they are alone and they feel supported in the changes that are made,” said Dr. Butler.
+“If everyone takes it on and makes changes, which are often healthy changes for the entire family, that is when I see the most success, because the child with diabetes doesn’t feel like they are alone and they feel supported in the changes that are made,” said Dr. Butler.

 This degree of cooperation and support, while beneficial to everyone involved, can also be very difficult to implement.
 For both children and teenagers, Dr. Butler encourages frequent open communication as changes are being made.

 Helping children understand themselves and their diabetes

 Toward the end of elementary school, kids better understand how they fit into society and how their bodies function.
 Questions about diabetes may become more common, and children may become more aware that diabetes makes them different from their peers.
 Dr. Butler teaches parents to be proactive in conversations with their children about diabetes, checking in with their feelings often.